 Obtaining the funds to start a small business is a challenging process for many.

-Step 9: Hire Employees
+Step 7: Hire Employees

 Hiring employees is a complex and often overwhelming process for a new small business owner.
-There are multiple agencies to register with, such as the Ohio Bureau of Workers’ Compensation, Department of Taxation, and more.
+There are multiple agencies to register with, such as the Ohio Bureau of Workers’ Compensation, the Department of Taxation, and more.

 Employers are responsible for reporting new hires, verifying employees are eligible to work in the U.S., income tax withholding, unemployment insurance, unemployment taxes, and payroll withholding taxes, including Social Security and Medicare.

-Step 10: Obtain Business Insurance
+Step 8: Obtain Business Insurance

 Business insurance is never at the top of anyone’s list of things they want to do when starting their business; however, business insurance may be critical to protecting your business.

 Even if insurance isn’t required, and there is a fire, theft, or personal injury lawsuit, the business owner may have to pay out-of-pocket damages and legal fees.
-Home-based businesses and side-businesses may want to consider business insurance, too, as personal home and vehicle policies may not cover in the event of a business loss.
+Home-based businesses and side businesses may also want to consider business insurance as personal home and vehicle policies may not cover a business-related loss.

-Step 11: Set up an Accounting System
+Step 9: Set up an Accounting System

 Related: Setting up accounting for a business